apocalyptech/pystarboundmap/README.md

  - Add NPCs/Enemies/Monsters/Vehicles?
    - (What's a StagehandEntity, I wonder?)
- - Highlight tiles for info
-   - Click for full info
+ - Click tiles for full info
  - Zoom
    - Slider
    - `+`/`-` via keyboard
- - Initial resource load / open dialogs don't center on parent window
+ - Initial open dialog doesn't center on parent window
  - Minimap
    - I'll have to see how feasible this is - I'd imagined just a simple little thing to show which regions have data and which don't, with